Tobey Maguire: 2002–2013: Spider-Man and stardom

-In 2008, he made a cameo appearance in the action comedy film Tropic Thunder as a gay 18th century monk with his eye on Father O'Malley (Kirk Lazarus, the character played by Robert Downey, Jr. in Tropic Thunder) in the faux trailer for Satan's Alley.
-He was a last-minute replacement in the role, and due to previously-scheduled commitments was only available to be on set for two hours to film his scenes.
-Near the end of Tropic Thunder, it is revealed that Maguire's character has been nominated for a Best Actor Oscar for Satan's Alley, which he loses to Tugg Speedman (Ben Stiller) for his role in Tropic Blunder, presented by Kirk Lazarus.
+In 2008, he made a cameo appearance in the action comedy film Tropic Thunder as a gay 18th century monk in love with Father O'Malley, played by Robert Downey Jr. in the faux trailer for Satan's Alley.
+He was a last-minute replacement in the role, and due to previously scheduled commitments was only available to be on set for two hours to film his scenes.
+Near the end of Tropic Thunder, it is revealed that Maguire's character has been nominated for a Best Actor Oscar for Satan's Alley, which award he loses to Tugg Speedman (Ben Stiller) for his role in Tropic Blunder, presented by Kirk Lazarus.

-In 2009, he starred alongside Jake Gyllenhaal and Natalie Portman in the Jim Sheridan-directed war drama Brothers as Sam Cahill, a prisoner of war who returns from Afghanistan and starts believing that his wife has become romantically involved with his brother.
+In 2009, Maguire starred alongside Gyllenhaal and Natalie Portman in the Jim Sheridan-directed war drama Brothers as Sam Cahill, a prisoner of war who returns from Afghanistan and starts believing that his wife has become romantically involved with his brother.
 He received critical acclaim and a Golden Globe nomination for his performance in the film.
 Of the nomination, Maguire said, "I had no expectation about getting a nomination, but I was watching nonetheless.
 My wife and my son got really excited.
 I was sort of surprised – I was like, 'Oh, wow.'
 And I couldn't hear the latter part of my name."
 Maguire lost to Jeff Bridges for his role in Crazy Heart.
-Gyllenhaal himself said that Maguire's acting in Brothers had influenced him.
-Maguire was also initially set to star as The Writer in Life of Pi (2012), directed by Ang Lee but was cut from the film during production for being "too recogniseable" and was replaced by Rafe Spall, with Lee deciding to reshoot the scenes he had shot with Maguire.
+Maguire was set to star as The Writer in Life of Pi (2012), directed by Ang Lee, but was cut from the film during production for being "too famous" compared to the rest of the cast.
+He was replaced by Rafe Spall, with whom Lee reshot the scenes that had already been shot with Maguire.

-2013–present: Resurgence

 In 2012, Maguire was a co-producer of Good People.
 That same year, he also established his own production company, Material Pictures, which secured independent financing in 2013 to help it produce more feature films.
-Maguire and DiCaprio once again performed together, in Baz Luhrmann's remake of The Great Gatsby (2013); DiCaprio played the title role, while Maguire played the story's narrator, Nick Carraway.
+Maguire and DiCaprio once again performed together in Baz Luhrmann's remake of The Great Gatsby (2013); DiCaprio played the title role, while Maguire played the story's narrator, Nick Carraway.